TREASURIES-Yields highest in six weeks after solid jobs gains

 Friday's jump in yields was also seen reflecting reticence

-by investors to buy bonds at recent levels.
-Many see rates as
+by investors to buy the bonds at recent levels as many see rates

 fully reflecting the U.S. economic outlook.